MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/server-platforms.md

 ## Manual provisioning

 To manually provision a trusted application, one should first create a **CollaborationPlatform** instance using an initialized [ServerPlatformSettings](https://msdn.microsoft.com/library/hh382156\(v=office.15\)) instance.
 The **ServerPlatformSettings** instance must be supplied with all of the trusted application configuration data-local FQDN, listening port, application GRUU, and certificate.
 Each **ApplicationEndpoint** instance must also be provisioned with a manually populated [ApplicationEndpointSettings](https://msdn.microsoft.com/library/hh349433\(v=office.15\)) instance for which the [OwnerUri](https://msdn.microsoft.com/library/hh161899\(v=office.15\)) and [OwnerPhoneUri](https://msdn.microsoft.com/library/hh385129\(v=office.15\)) properties are appropriately initialized.
-If any of the settings changes (such as the certificate), it is the responsibility of the application to discover such changes by offline means and to apply the new values to the **CollaborationPlatform** instance or **ApplicationEndpoint** instances, depending on which setting changed.
+If any of the settings changes (such as the certificate), it's the responsibility of the application to discover such changes by offline means and to apply the new values to the **CollaborationPlatform** instance or **ApplicationEndpoint** instances, depending on which setting changed.

 ## Auto-provisioning